On the road to arivaca

 A Chamber Work of Music-Theatre

-At the heart of the On the Road to Arivaca project, Alliance has embarked on a community engagement initiative in partnership with other local cultural organizations:
+At the heart of the On the Road to Arivaca project is a multi-year community engagement initiative in partnership with other local cultural organizations – GALA Hispanic Theatre, The Mexican Cultural Institute and IN Series.
+Together we hope to cultivate bilingual, multi-cultural corridor in Ward 1 and 2.

 Participation is FREE!